tom-foley/StringUtils/README.md

-data-utils
+StringUtils
 ==========

-data-utils contains a collection of random string generators written in various languages.
+StringUtils contains a collection of string utility classes written in various languages.